the-john/GANs/README.md

-# GANs & Face Generation Sample Code
+# GANs & MNIST Trained Sample Code

 In this repository I've accumulated a bunch of White Papers and publications related to GANs (*Generative Adversarial Networks*).